Ec4ll/logical-path/README.md

 -   `pathfinder.py`: Generates a single path for the grid using complex constraints.
 -   `all_paths.py`: Generates all of the unique paths for the grid.
 Note: large grids with few inaccessible squares will error out due to recursion depth limits.
 -   `display.py`: A module with helper functions to display the grid and paths to the console.
--   `test.py`: Confirms the submission has everything required.